Industry experience while studying

 Work Integrated Learning (WIL) is embedded in the curriculum and it is a core component for all engineering students.
 WIL allows you to graduate with a portfolio of professional skills that provides evidence of your professional competencies.

-You are required to undertake 60 days of approved work experience in the engineering environment as part of your work integrated learning.
+You are required to complete 60 days (equivalent to 450 hours) of approved work experience in the engineering environment as part of your work integrated learning.

 Careers and outcomes